daxcee/sahat.github.com/_posts/2014-02-26-implementing-password-reset-in-nodejs.md

 <img src="/images/blog/password-reset-4.png">

-You should receive an email that looks something like a screenshot below:
+You should receive an email that looks something like this:
 <img src="/images/blog/password-reset-8.png">

 Clicking on that link won't do anything since we have not implemented `/reset`